13331112522/v-rag/README.md

     - **Run**

-        Path refers to the folder which contains all the images and videos you want to retrieve, and stride refers to the frame interval for video parse.
-For long video parse, you can change _stride_ to big number for higher process speed but less details.
+        Put all the images and videos you want to talk with into the folder _source_.
+Run following command:

         ```bash
         python v-rag.py --path ./source --stride 25
         ```
+        Path refers to the folder which contains all the images and videos you want to retrieve, and stride refers to the frame interval for video parse.
+For long video parse, you can change _stride_ to big number for higher process speed but less details.

         It will generate the folder _source_documents_ as the storage of parsed text and _faiss_index_ as the vectorDB.
 If the two folders already exist, it will start query directly.
 * **To-do List**
     - [ ] WebUI